How do I connect to my webspace via SSH?

 1. SSH in CloudPit

-If you manage your web hosting in CloudPit, your SSH user corresponds to your primary FTP user.
-For first-time use, you need to reset the password for this user.
-You can read how this works here: --> How do I manage FTP users?
+If you manage your web hosting in CloudPit, your SSH user is the same as your primary FTP user.
+When using it for the first time, you need to reset the password for this user.
+You can find out exactly how to do this here: --> How do I manage FTP users?

 Use the username of the primary FTP user as the username, the same password as for the FTP connection, and port 22 as the port.

-You can find the access data for the shell connection in the control panel under Web Hosting and then at the point SSH Access.
+You can find the login details for the shell connection in the Control Panel under Webhosting and then under SSH Access.

-If you have not yet created access or have forgotten your password, you can set this up here as well.
+If you have not yet created an access or have forgotten your password, you can also set it up here.

 Attention!

 When connecting, you must use the specified port.
-The default port (22) cannot be used here!
+The default port (22) should not be used here!

 With the given data, you can now log in.
-Note that you always need to specify the port.
-For example, you would enter directly into the shell:
+Make sure to always specify the port.
+As an example, enter the following directly into the shell:

 ssh e#####@e#####-ssh.services.easyname.eu -p 11055

-The PHP version from the SSH terminal is the same as that of the web hosting.
+The PHP version from the SSH terminal is the same as the one from web hosting.

-The PHP version that has been set as default is configured in the SSH terminal.
+The PHP version set as default is configured in the SSH terminal.

 You can view your currently selected PHP version in the terminal with the following command: